umhau/umhau.github.io/_posts/2020-11-14-FPGA-hello-world.md

 ![](https://raw.githubusercontent.com/umhau/umhau.github.io/master/images/quartus2-program-device-open.png)

-Now you're here: except this is the finished product.
-You'll have to make your programmer match mine.
+Below is the window you get when the programmer opens.
+I've already filled in the information, so you'll have to just make your programmer match mine.

 ![](https://raw.githubusercontent.com/umhau/umhau.github.io/master/images/quartus2-programmer-window.png)